GeoscienceAustralia/sira/README.md

 has been done in the code backend to extend the same methodology to modelling network vulnerability as well (e.g. electricity transmission networks).

-SIRA models are based on graph theory.
+SIRA models are effectively directed graphs.
 All infrastructure systems are represented as networks.
 This allows an user to develop arbitrarily complex models of a infrastructure facility or a network to be used in impact simulation.